Page Contents

 - When the disease spreads, it often spreads to nearby lymph nodes and may also spread to the liver, bone, lungs and brain.

 Merkel cell carcinoma usually is caused in part by an extremely common — and typically harmless — virus that was discovered in 2008, the Merkel cell polyomavirus.
 Another cause is extensive exposure to sunlight, especially in people with fair skin.
 This exposure can occur at any time, including childhood.
-About 80% of MCC cases are caused by the Merkel cell polyomavirus, and about 20% are caused by extensive sun damage.
+In the United States, most cases are virus-associated.
+In contrast, countries with high UV exposure (such as Australia) have a higher proportion of UV-related MCC.

-People who have significant, prolonged suppression of their immune system (such as after a kidney or heart transplant or due to infection with human immunodeficiency virus, HIV) are at high risk of MCC, but over 90% of MCC patients have no known problem with their immune system.
+People who have significantly weakened immune systems (such as after a kidney or heart transplant or due to infection with human immunodeficiency virus, HIV) are at high risk of MCC, but over 90% of MCC patients have no known problem with their immune system.

 Merkel cell carcinoma is diagnosed with a skin biopsy, which means samples of cells are taken from the tumor and examined under a microscope by a pathologist.
 Common types of biopsy include a punch biopsy (a small cylinder of tissue is taken) or a shave biopsy (part of the top of the abnormal tissue is removed with a scalpel).